joshuaboniface/rffmpeg/README.md

 rffmpeg supports setting multiple hosts.
 It keeps state in `/run/shm/rffmpeg`, of all running processes.
 These state files are used during rffmpeg's initialization in order to determine the optimal target host. rffmpeg will run through these hosts sequentially, choosing the one with the fewest running rffmpeg jobs.
 This helps distribute the transcoding load across multiple servers, and can also provide redundancy if one of the servers is offline - rffmpeg will detect if a host is unreachable and set it "bad" for the remainder of the run, thus skipping it until the process completes.

+### Local host
+If one of the hosts in the config file is called "localhost", rffmpeg will run locally without SSH.
+This can be usefull if you have a host which serves the frontend (IE Jellyfin) and is also able to transcode.

 ### Terminating rffmpeg

 When running rffmpeg manually, *do not* exit it with `Ctrl+C`.
 Doing so will likely leave the `ffmpeg` process running on the remote machine.
 Instead, enter `q` and a newline ("Enter") into the rffmpeg process, and this will terminate the entire command cleanly.
 This is the method that Jellyfin uses to communicate the termination of an `ffmpeg` process.